ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 Dorothea Tanning’s surrealistic experiences in tactile, formal, pictorial and spacial.

-Live Bugge’s, The Other Wild, behavioural boundaries and transgressions.
+Live Bugge’s, The Other Wild, behavioral boundaries and transgressions.

 Katrine Koster Holst’s work on the landscape changing over time.